blue vehicle auto insurance 1580x154

 What is an SGI Auto Pak Policy?

-Basic Auto vs Auto Pak 698 size
+Basic Auto vs Auto Pak comparison

 An SGI Auto Pak is additional insurance coverage you can purchase to enhance your basic plate insurance protection.
 It fills important coverage gaps and provides greater financial security for Saskatchewan drivers.